-Lastly, should you know someone in need, encourage them to call 2-1-1 for assistance.
-Simply dial the three-digit number from any phone – including cell phones – and an operator will assist.
+3. Remember three important numbers during a disaster: 2-1-1.
+Simply dial the three-digit number from any phone - including cell phones - and someone will assist you.
 These call specialists utilize a network of information from government, private and nonprofit organizations to collaborate services for people in need.

 4. Download the Red Cross Mobile Hurricane app.
 The Hurricane App, puts lifesaving information right in the hands of people who live in or who visit hurricane prone areas.
 Visit www.redcross.org to download the app today.